voovrat/voovrat-utils/README.md

 But be careful:  some ~/.bashrc files do not execute the commands at the end of the file if the shell is non-interactive.
 If it is your case - modify ~/.bashrc by hand just to be sure that the new 'export' lines are executed in each variant of shell start.

+also, the file modifies ~/.octaverc check, that it is correct before running enything